nodejs/TSC/Moderation-Policy.md

 * "Moderate" refers to the act of modifying the content of or deleting any Post.
 * "Ban" refers to the act of blocking an individual Github account from any further participation in the Node.js Github Organization.

-### Policy

-* All Posts are expected to respect the Node.js Code of Conduct.
-* Only Collaborators with commit rights to a given repository may Moderate Posts within that repository's issue tracker.
-* Only a TSC member may Ban an individual from the Node.js Github Organization.
-* Any individual Banned from the Node.js Github Organization will be recommended for exclusion from any Node.js Foundation sponsored event or activity.

-#### Requesting Moderation
+### Requesting Moderation

 Anyone may request Moderation of a Post.

-Moderation requests are only necessary when the Post in question was either:
+Moderation requests are only necessary when:

-* Authored by a Collaborator, or
+* The Post in question was authored by a Collaborator, or
 * The request is originating from a non-Collaborator.

 Requesting Moderation of a Post can be accomplished in one of five ways: